judepayne/blog/_posts/2016-12-7-intro-to-stream-processors.md

 - stream processing
 - stream processor
 - clojure
+- apache spark
 ---

 Processing data in live streams is a very exciting area of technology at the moment.
+Given the trend to prominence, it's quite likely that in a few years time 'Stream Processors' will be as well understood a class of application as 'Database' or 'Web Server' are today.

+But stream processing is nothing new.
+At its heart stream processing is just a way of arranging/ thinking about how to arrange your compute.
+The stream processing way of doing it meets the modern need of having for processing events as soon as they are received.
+There's also a clear tie in to functional programming; stream processing is actually one of the core paradigms in functional languages which process functions over streams/ collections of data.

-Given the trend to prominence, it's quite likely that in a few years time 'Stream Processors' will be as well understood a class of application as 'Database' or 'Web Server'; this is not the case today.
-In this article, I'll explain stream processors by looking at the various pieces that are needed to make one up and show how production grade stream processors build on that to achieve resilient, scalable processing.<!--more-->
+In this article, I'll explain stream processors by looking at the various pieces that are needed to make one up and show how production grade stream processors (e.g. [Apache Spark](http://spark.apache.org)) build on that to achieve resilient, scalable processing.

 ## A toy stream processor